Brett Hankison found not guilty of endangering Breonna Taylor’s neighbors in shooting

 Hankison was the only officer charged in the drug raid on the apartment where Taylor, a 26-year-old Black emergency room technician, lived with her sister.
 No narcotics were found in Taylor’s unit, and no one was directly charged in her death.
 In June 2020, Hankison was fired from the police department for allegedly showing “extreme indifference to the value of human life” — the same language used in the wanton endangerment charges.

 Still, Hankison maintains that he acted appropriately.
-Asked by his attorney Wednesday whether he believed he did anything wrong, Hankison replied, “absolutely not.”
+Asked by his attorney Wednesday whether he believed he did anything wrong, Hankison replied, “Absolutely not.”
 In emotional testimony, he told the court that he returned fire to protect himself and his fellow officers at Taylor’s apartment.

 Hankison said he felt “sincere empathy” for the neighboring couple, Chelsey Napper and Cody Etherton.
 As for Taylor, he said, “She didn’t need to die that night.”